-We are a biosensor diagnostic technology company operating across the Asia-Pacific Region ("APAC Region") and an interest in the USA Region with the biosensor platform comprising of biochemistry, immunology, tumor markers, hormones, and nucleic acid diagnostic modalities, and worldwide with our COV2 test.
+We are a biosensor diagnostic technology company operating across the Asia-Pacific Region (the "APAC Region") and an interest in the USA Region with the biosensor platform comprising of biochemistry, immunology, tumor markers, hormones, and nucleic acid diagnostic modalities, and worldwide with our SARS-CoV-2 test.

-Our objective is to introduce and launch initially the SGB, the diagnostic test that stems from the Biosensor Platform that we license from Life Science Biosensor Diagnostics Pty Ltd ("LSBD" or "Licensor"), in our regions and the COV2 test globally.
+Our objective is to introduce and launch initially the SGB, the diagnostic test that stems from the Biosensor Platform that we license from Life Science Biosensor Diagnostics Pty Ltd ("LSBD" or the "Licensor"), in our regions and the SARS-CoV-2 test globally.
 This will be followed by developing the platform to its full capacity testing across the diagnostic modalities of immunology, hormones, chemistry, tumor markers and nucleic acid tests.

-GBS Inc, is a 29.9% (as of September 30, 2021) owned affiliate of LSBD, an Australian company that owns the worldwide intellectual property rights to the biosensor platform from University of Newcastle, Australia.
+As of December 31, 2021, GBS Inc, is an 18.5% owned affiliate of LSBD, an Australian company that owns the worldwide intellectual property rights to the biosensor platform from University of Newcastle, Australia.
 LSBD has licensed to the Company that technology to introduce and launch the platform in the APAC Region.